 Dazed, Sherry continued her trek forward, unmindful of Lucy's question—her blue eyes vacant.
 She was a mess.
-The exposed parts of her skin were dotted with minor cuts and angry red welts, and her lovely pink tresses were now haphazard and dishevelled, as were her clothes.
+The exposed parts of her skin were dotted with cuts and angry red welts, and her hair was dishevelled, as were her clothes.
 It took her a while to finally register Lucy's presence.

 "Oh, what's this?"
 Sherry pondered out loud, releasing a breathless, manic giggle.

 It caused Lucy to furrow her brows and back up a step.
-"A-Ah, Sherry... w-what happened?
-A-And where's Lyon?
+"U-Uhm, Sherry...
+What happened?
+And where's Lyon?
 Didn't he—"

 "Not another word, you weaselly bitch!
-Don't you dare utter his name in front of me!" she hissed contemptously, before giggling madly once more.
+Don't you dare utter his name in front of me!" she hissed, before giggling madly once more.
 "Oh, well... but what's another fairy for Lyon-sama's sake?"
 Her expression turned downright vile as she brought her hands level to her chest.

 It was a first for Lucy; to receive not one death threat, but two in the same day.
 With a strangled yell, she dived to the right, narrowly avoiding a pair of wooden hands that sprouted from a tree behind her and tried to trap her within its gaunt and irregular fingers.